mathnet/mathnet-numerics/docs/content/MKL.md

 Where `{Platform}` can be one of the following: `x86`, `x64`, `ia64`, `arm` or `arm64`.

-This means that you can place the MKL provider binaries e.g. into `C:\MKL\x86` and `C:\MKL\x64` for the 32 and 64 bit builds, and then set `Control.NativeProviderPath = @"C:\MKL";`.
+This means that you can, for example, place the 32 bit MKL provider binaries into `C:\MKL\x86` and the 64 bit ones into `C:\MKL\x64`, and then set `Control.NativeProviderPath = @"C:\MKL";`.
-It will automatically choose the right one depending on whether your process is running in 32 or 64 bit mode.
-No more need to copy these large binaries to every project.
+Numerics will automatically choose the right one depending on whether your process is running in 32 or 64 bit mode, and there is no more need to copy the large binaries to the output folder of every script or project.

 Default Behavior on Windows